 Feedback is welcome here.

 Many constraints are defined in the base specification.
 In addition, additional constraints may be defined in profiles that apply to resources.
-Systems are not required to evaluate the constraints, just as they are not required to check for conformance, or schema validatity.
-However, systems SHOULD alway ensure that all resources are valid against all applicable constraints.
+Systems are not required to evaluate the constraints, just as they are not required to check for conformance, or schema validity.
+However, systems SHOULD always ensure that all resources are valid against all applicable constraints.

 Elements can also be explicitly associated with constraints defined elsewhere.
 This is a notification to implementers that the element is affected by the constraint.
 It has no meaning when the constraints are evaluated.